Pi Cluster Documentation

 user user1

-Kubernetes Auth Method
+Configure Kubernetes Auth Method (Not using Vault Helm Chart)

 Enabling Vault kubernetes auth method to authenticate with Vault using a Kubernetes Service Account Token.
 This method of authentication makes it easy to introduce a Vault token into a Kubernetes Pod.